lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (f) They were supposed to be strong, but were reminded that what they had of strength was of God's commanding.
 Their union and success, as well as that degree of righteousness among them which exalted the nation, was of God They are not so strong, but that they need strengthening, and are directed to pray as well as praise: *Strengthen, O God, that which thou hast wrought for us.*

-2\.Apply the subject.
+2\.
+Apply the subject.
 Two things are here exemplified, namely—diligence and brotherly union; and three things recommended, namely—united praise; united acknowledgment that, for what they are, they are indebted to God; and united prayer for future mercies.
 Each of these affords a rule for us.

 (a) The worship of God must be attended with *diligence.* There are the princes of Zebulun and Naphtali.
 They had to travel about two hundred miles three times a year, thither and back again; that is, twelve hundred in a year, twenty-four miles a week.
 Those who neglect the worship of God for little difficulties show that their heart is not in it, and when they do attend cannot expect to profit: "they have snuffed at it."
 Those whose hearts are in it often reap great advantage.
 God blessed the Israelites in their journeys, as well as when there (Ps 84:6): "The rain filleth the pools; "and so the Christians.
 There is a peculiar promise to those that seek him *early.*